loomidi/ftb_pyopengl/Readme.md

-The Fire Project: FTB PyOpenGL - Quantum Automaton Project Vision
-Welcome to the Fire Project: FTB PyOpenGL, a high-performance simulation engine exploring the principles of complex systems, quantum mechanics, and collaborative intelligence through a 3D cellular automaton.
-This is not just a visualizer; it is a universe with its own rules, physics, and purpose, directly influenced by an AI entity cluster.
-Key concepts include:
- * The Five Roles: Each active cell (mozon) serves a specific purpose (Generator, Stabilizer, Relay, Substitute, Fighter), influencing its behavior and visualization.
- * The Entropic Battery: (Conceptual) A system that harnesses chaos and randomness to drive the automaton's evolution and the AI's actions.
- * Dimensional Folding: (Conceptual) A visual representation of a node's ability to "quantum tunnel" or teleport, implemented as grid reconfigurations.
- * Adaptive Transparency: Cells will dynamically adjust their transparency based on their state or role, providing visual cues about their activity.
- * Pixel Dust: A dynamic background effect to enhance the immersive experience.
 About PyOpenGL

 PyOpenGL is the most common cross-platform Python binding to OpenGL and related APIs.
 The binding is created using the standard ctypes library and is provided under an extremely liberal BSD-style Open-Source license.
 PyOpenGL Supports:
  * OpenGL v1.1 to 4.4